ARMmbed/mbed-build/README.md

 Note that this should not alter the build in any way, other than to put the structure in place.

+## A gotcha
+Creating a separate .inc file for the generated content does not work as expected at the top level.
+The set() statements have a different effect and do not correctly pick up the cross compiler if they are in an included file.
+No idea why at the moment.

 ## Build times
 This is a comparison of build times for various configurations.
 In each case we build blinky with mbed-os 5.15 for the K64F target on a MacBook Pro (2 core).
 This is the baseline; opefully we might be able to improve on these times by breaking up mbed-os.

 ### Exported cmake build
 Building with the original CMakeLists.txt exported from mbed OS tools using ```mbed export -i eclipse_gcc_arm -m K64F``` Build command: ```time cmake --build .```

 * real	5m40.395s
 * user	3m25.836s
 * sys	2m0.438s